 How has your life experience made you the leader you are today?

 As the founder of Larabar, I'm still very involved with the brand.
 Maintaining the product integrity and heritage is important, and I continue to advise on the brand strategy, vision and how we are communicating our brand attributes to consumers.

 I've always been the type of person that likes to try new things that are outside of my comfort zone.
 This is the best way to learn and grow.
 Starting as a walk-on for the USC women's volleyball team in college, to becoming a social worker and working with at-risk kids, to having an idea while on a hike to start a food business, all of these challenges/ experiences shaped me into who I am today.
 I've learned that dreams are created through hard work, tenacity and believing that anything is possible.

-How has your previous employment experience aided your tenures at Minibar?
+How has your previous employment experience aided your journey to create Larabar?

-What have the highlights and challenges been at Minibar?
+What have the highlights and challenges been during your tenure at Larabar?